EldarMuradov/EraEngine/README.md

 ImGui is integrated into the engine to create intuitive and customizable user interfaces in games.

 ### Scripting:
-Era Engine uses .NET 8.0 Native AOT.
+Era Engine uses .NET 8.0 Native AOT and Runtime.
 This allows developers to write scripts in C# with all the benefits of .NET, including high performance and a rich class library.

 ![EraEngine Logo](https://github.com/EldarMuradov/EraGameEngine/blob/ea2b31115dbb7467764a7cccf4714b33589a31da/EngineSC4.png)